 CT Axial Scans (Cross Section) of Core

-Axial scans can be performed on core (while still in core tubes) and see INSIDE the core!
+Axial scans of the core allow us to see inside the core while it is still in the core tubes.
 We can use this data to derive density and porosity distributions that are very accurate.

 What Can CT Scanning Core & Experiments Be Used For?

 PERM Inc. routinely scans core while it is still in the core tubes (plastic or metallic).
 This is typically done to determine core recovery, see homogeneity and heterogeneity, as well as identify core zones to be used for laboratory testing.
 Scanning the core can also help with depth correction.

 CT Scanning Core helps see different zones/lithology and fractures.
 We also derive quantitative data such as density and porosity that are extremely accurate.
 We believe this is invaluable as it is a permanent record of the core prior to core testing and slabbing (where core is often destroyed).

 Flow Visualization & In Situ Saturation Monitoring (ISSM)

 We use CT Scanners to visualize and understand what is happening in laboratory experiments, such as corefloods and phase behavior studies (among others).
 This can be done while experiments are running at high temperatures and pressures.